Azerbaijani oil prices grow

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port reached $39.91 per barrel on Nov.4 having grown by $1.34 compared to the previous price.
+The price of URALS with shipment from the port reached $39.97 per barrel on Nov.
+5 having grown by 0.06 cents compared to the previous price.

-The cost of a barrel of Brent Dated oil, produced in the North Sea, made up $39.44 per barrel, rising by $1.43 compared to the previous price.
+The cost of a barrel of Brent Dated oil, produced in the North Sea, made up $39.5 per barrel, rising by 0.06 cents compared to the previous price.

 ---